dbushell/dbushell-2k15/src/data/blog/2011/2011-10-15-the-user-and-the-public.md

 Apple's [Newsstand](http://www.apple.com/ios/features.html#newsstand) app is another recipe for failure as this article explains: [The last spasms of a dying business model – Why the Guardian iPad App is a step into the past](http://thetalldesigner.com/blog/2011/10/15/the-last-spasms-of-a-dying-business-model-why-the-guardian-ipad-app-is-a-step-into-the-past/):

-<blockquote><p>The Guardian app is a step backwards not forwards, it is trying to fit an old media paradigm (the daily print) into a world where days don’t really exist, into a world where we can update things as they happen, in a world where you can write an article about a terrorist attack as soon as it happens in 6 words, extend it to 6 paragraphs an hour later and extend that to a 6 section in depth analysis.
-None of the possibilities and advantages of working with a fast, constantly connected smart media device are used, even when doing so would be cheaper.</p></blockquote>
+> The Guardian app is a step backwards not forwards, it is trying to fit an old media paradigm (the daily print) into a world where days don’t really exist, into a world where we can update things as they happen, in a world where you can write an article about a terrorist attack as soon as it happens in 6 words, extend it to 6 paragraphs an hour later and extend that to a 6 section in depth analysis.
+None of the possibilities and advantages of working with a fast, constantly connected smart media device are used, even when doing so would be cheaper.

 Why are news paywalls and static apps doomed to fail?